privacytrustlab/ml_privacy_meter/experiments/README.md

 After the completion, you can locate the privacy risk report in the `demo/report_sample` folder.

-## Training model in the most efficient way
+## Training models efficiently

-We have incorporated the fast training library, ([hlb-CIFAR10](https://github.com/tysam-code/hlb-CIFAR10)), developed by [tysam-code](https://github.com/tysam-code), into Privacy Meter.
-This library achieves a remarkable training accuracy of 94% on CIFAR-10 in approximately 6.84 seconds on a single A100 GPU, setting a new world speed record.
-This integration enables users to efficiently evaluate the effectiveness of the newly proposed algorithm against existing attack algorithms using the CIFAR-10 dataset.
-To utilize this fast training library, simply specify the `model_name` as `speedyresnet` in the configuration file
+We have integrated the fast training library, [hlb-CIFAR10](https://github.com/tysam-code/hlb-CIFAR10), developed by [tysam-code](https://github.com/tysam-code), into Privacy Meter.
+This library achieves an impressive training accuracy of 94% on CIFAR-10 in approximately 6.84 seconds on a single A100 GPU, setting a new world speed record.
+This integration allows users to efficiently evaluate the effectiveness of the newly proposed algorithm against existing attack algorithms using the CIFAR-10 dataset.
+To leverage this fast training library, simply specify the `model_name` as `speedyresnet` in the configuration file.

+## Supported Dataset and Models

+Privacy Meter supports various datasets widely used in the MIA literature, including CIFAR10 (`cifar10`), CIFAR100 (`cifar100`), Purchase (`purchase100`), and Texas (`texas100`).
+In terms of models, we provide support for CNN (`cnn`), AlexNet (`alexnet`), WideResNet (`wrn28-1`, `wrn28-2`, `wrn28-10`), and NN (`nn`) models.
+To specify the dataset and model, you can use the `dataset` and `model_name` parameters in the configuration file.